raphamorim/rio/docs/docs/features/color-automation-for-navigation.md

 language: 'en'
 ---

-Rio allows to specify color overwrites for tabs based on program and path contexts, using the `program` and `path` options.
+Rio allows specifying color for tabs based on program and path contexts, using the `program` and `path` options.

-It is possible to use `program` and `path` at the same time.
+It is possible to combine `program` and `path`.

 Note: `path` is only available for MacOS, BSD and Linux.